 5-6 Greenfield Crescent, Edgbaston, B15 3BE

 The Exchange is currently my favourite place to work from when I’m out and about in the city.
 Why?
 I hear you ask.
 Well, firstly it’s based in the historic municipal bank, a stunning building right in the heart of the city.
 Secondly, the cafe is really big and as a result I’ve never struggled to find a table.
-Thirdly the food offer is pretty solid when it comes to light bites – this isn’t your average university cafe…
+Thirdly the food offer is pretty solid when it comes to light bites – it’s not a foodie destination but this certainly isn’t your average university cafe…

 There is free wifi, a welcoming vibe and a rolling programme of events and exhibitions if you need to take a break and seek some inspiration.

 At most restaurants in Birmingham you will find a vegan option or two on the menu, but this list is about restaurants that go above and beyond and have made a real name for themselves in the world of vegan dining.
 Meat-eaters, don’t tune out yet – there are some very talented chefs working in this space in the city and you’ll absolutely be missing out if you skip over this section of the guest guide!